alpacax/alpacon-websh-action/README.md

 # Alpacon Websh Action

-Execute shell commands on remote servers in your AlpacaX workspace using the Alpacon Websh GitHub Action.
+Execute shell commands on remote servers in your Alpacon workspace using the Alpacon Websh GitHub Action.

 [![GitHub marketplace](https://img.shields.io/badge/marketplace-alpacon--websh--action-blue?logo=github)](https://github.com/marketplace/actions/alpacon-websh-action)

-This action allows you to run shell commands remotely on servers within your AlpacaX workspace, with support for running commands as specific users and groups.
+This action allows you to run shell commands remotely on servers within your Alpacon workspace, with support for running commands as specific users and groups.

 ## Features

-- 🚀 Execute shell commands on remote servers in your AlpacaX workspace
+- 🚀 Execute shell commands on remote servers in your Alpacon workspace
 - 🔐 Secure authentication using API tokens
 - 👤 Run commands as specific users and groups
 - 🎯 Target specific servers in your workspace